 1.1 Origins of the Cold War

-The Cold War emerged after World War II as the United States and Soviet Union became the dominant global powers.
+The Cold War started immediately after world War II as two superpowers – the United States and Soviet Union.
 Several factors contributed to its origins, including:

 1.2 Key Events of the Cold War